5 Common Off-Plan Investment Mistakes

 Missing Out On Vital Research

-An important part of the planning stage, research is key to choosing the right location, type and term for your property investment.
+An important part of the planning stage, research is key to choosing the right location, type and term for your off-plan property investment.
 Ensure you research general property investment strategy and keep an objective view of any particular developments you already have your eye on.

 If you’re looking to invest in Birmingham for example, research the area.
 Chances are you’ll be investing in somewhere you might be unfamiliar with so take every opportunity to learn about the area.
 Read blog posts and guides regarding the development surroundings.
 Visit the site and those around it.
 You can never know too much about your investment so don’t be afraid to look, or even better, ask those in the know.